1854books/the1854project/README.md

 ## README

 The chapters of this book occur on a time-line that runs chronologically from the eariliest developments of Colonial Indology to the present.
 While the chapters are not strictly chronological, they have been arranged with a historial narratrive in mind.

 ## A Note About This Book

 This book occasionally uses words whose meanings have changed over time, and in some cases remain actively debated.
-In almost every case, the editors have tried to trace traditional meanings—and highlight the ways Colonial Indology has shaped discourse.
+In almost every case, the editors have tried to trace traditional meanings and highlight the ways Colonial Indology has shaped discourse.

 ## Epigraph